16 Must-Visit Heritage Places In Kerala for an Unforgettable Trip

 Timings: NA

-Situated in Bekal in Kerala is the Bekal Fort standing tall along the shores of Arabian Sea.
-Bekal Fort is the biggest fort of Kerala, it is so huge that it spreads across 40 acres of land.
+Situated in Bekal, Kerala, the Bekal Fort stands tall along the shores of the Arabian Sea.
+It is the biggest fort in Kerala; it is so huge that it covers 40 acres of land.
 The fort is said to be more than 300 years old.
-It was built by Sivappa Naik of Ikkeri dynasty during the 1650s.
+It was built by Sivappa Naik of the Ikkeri dynasty during the 1650s.

 Timings: 8 AM to 5.30 PM

-St. Francis Church is famous for being the first ever European Church that was built in India.
-The church is located on Parade Road and was originally called Santo Antonio, the Patron Saint of Portugal.
-The church reflects the history and struggle of Euorpeans in India from 15ht till 20the Century.
-Originally the church was made of wood, but was later rebuilt in stone.
+St. Francis Church is famous for being the first European Church built in India.
+It is located on Parade Road and was originally called Santo Antonio, the Patron Saint of Portugal.
+The church reflects the history and struggle of Europeans in India from 15th to 20th Century.
+Originally, the church was made of wood but was later rebuilt in stone.

 Timings: 7 AM to 6.30 PM

-Dutch Palace or Mattancherry Palace is a palace that was built by the Portuguese and was gifted to the Raja of Kochi in 1555 AD.
-It is located in Mattancherry near Jewish Synagogue.
-It was in 1663 when the palace took the Dutch Palace name as the Dutch carried out renovations and extensions in the palace.
+Dutch Palace or Mattancherry Palace is a palace built by the Portuguese and gifted to the Raja of Kochi in 1555 AD.
+It is located in Mattancherry near the Jewish Synagogue.
+In 1663, the palace took the Dutch name as the Dutch carried out renovations and extensions.

 Timings: 10 AM to 5 PM

-Poonjar Palace was built by the Poonjar Rajas and is approximately 600 years old.
+The Poonjar Rajas built Poonjar Palace and is approximately 600 years old.
 The Poonjar Palace is made out of wood and the architecture of the palace is reminiscent of Kerala’s tradition.
 The Palace houses a museum that showcases a collection of exquisite furniture, a boat carved out of a single piece of wood, chandeliers, lamps, sculptures and more.

 Timings: 9 AM to 7 PM

-These were the ancient heritage places in Kerala which provide their visitors with some rich cultural tales and remarkable architecture.
-Add these up in your list and make sure to take a look in all these age-old places on your trip to Kerala.
+These were the ancient heritage places in Kerala that provided their visitors with rich cultural tales and remarkable architecture.
+Add these to your list, and make sure to visit all these age-old places on your trip to Kerala.
 Happy Traveling!

 Frequently Asked Questions About Heritage Places In Kerala